gitxandalf/gameZ/README.md

 • is an [Etsy](https://etsy.com/) clone made by [Alexander Gangemi](https://www.linkedin.com/in/alexander-gangemi/), [Eric Cortez](https://www.linkedin.com/in/eric-cortez-0101/), [Jesse Brooks](https://www.linkedin.com/in/jesse-brooks-8a6718229/) and [Suhayl Khan](https://www.linkedin.com/in/suhayl-khan-48601a193/) for the purpose of course work in [App Academy](https://www.appacademy.io/) and for use as an addition to their professional portfolios.
 All content is for private, non-commerical, non-profit use.

-• On this site, users can currently sign up, log in (with or without a demo user) and create, read, update and destroy products, product reviews and shopping cart items.
+• On this site, users can currently sign up, log in (with or without a demo user) and create, read, update and destroy product listings, product reviews and shopping cart items.
 Users can also utilize the site-wide search bar.

 ## Technologies Used: